tea2code/fantasy-rts/documentation/plugins/VanillaDemo.md

 Include using `frts/VanillaDemo` in the `updateModule` section of the load file.

-Will identify itself by the name `frts::VanillaDemo`.
+Will identify itself by the name and type `frts::VanillaDemo`.